 After the first mission in 1st's OCU campaign, every time Karen is mentioned (by anyone at all) is a moment of heartwarming to some degree.

-The ending of 2 is pretty great, too.
+The ending of 2.
 After decades of exploitation by the OCU, Alordeshis finally gain the independence they want.
-Sure, as revealed in 5, economically, this may not be the best idea, but hey, seeing that the OCU was treating Alordeshis as test subjects for the FENRIR, this troper couldn't help but find the ending uplifting.
+Sure, as revealed in 5, economically, this may not be the best idea, but hey, seeing that the OCU was treating Alordeshis as test subjects for the FENRIR.
+It's very uplifting by series standards.

 At the end of 4, we have this: In the last minute before the transport plane takes off from Cumana, Darril decides to give half of Diaz's gold to Luis, so that the latter can use the money to rebuild his home country.
 This really nails down the fact that beneath his facade of a somewhat selfish and deceptive jerk, Darril is still a decent guy after all, as lampshaded by Renges and Chaeffer.

 The entire epilogue of 5 is pretty much made of heartwarming.
 We watch an aged Walter talks to Lynn's gravestone lovingly, showing that while their relationship had its challenges, they really did care about each other after the hardships they have experienced together.

 And then a young woman runs up excitedly to greet Walter (whom she refers to as 'father'), telling him she's finished pilot training and is being assigned to his base.
 We are given a close shot at the young woman's face.
 She resembles Lynn a lot...